espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Spiritual Sense.md

 You can also potentially notice ethereal creatures and spirits inside solid objects, provided they are within 30 feet of you.
 This applies while Searching, while [[Seek|Seeking]], and on the automatic secret check you gain while exploring even if you aren't Searching.
 You can still notice spirits only on a successful check, and you can't see them if they're more than 5 feet inside an object.

-When you notice a creature with your Spiritual Sense, you also learn its location, making it [[Hidden]] to you if it had been [[Undetected]].
+When you notice a creature with your Spiritual Sense, you also learn its location, making it [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Hidden]] to you if it had been [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Undetected]].